marilenadaquino/bufalinis-notebook/README.md

 # Paolo Bufalini's notebook
-Web application of the digital edition of Paolo Bufalini's notebook.
+Code base of the web application of the digital edition of Paolo Bufalini's notebook.

 It requires: